The Best Breakfast Sandwiches In NYC guide image

 Merguez

-The merguez, egg, and cheese from C&B might be the messiest sandwich on the list.
-That’s mostly because the combination of slightly runny scrambled eggs, melty cheese, and dripping sausage create a juicy and spicy creation that will deplete your napkin stockpile.
-Don’t think that means the roll on this sandwich is soggy though - the kaiser-like bread is partially crusty on the outside and soft in the middle.
-Our recommendation is to grab this sandwich early, since this place is perpetually packed on the weekend, and enjoy it in Tompkins Square Park watching the crazed squirrels search for their own breakfast.
+The merguez, egg, and cheese from C&B might be the hardest-to-eat sandwich on this list.
+The combination of slightly runny scrambled eggs, melty cheese, and dripping sausage create a juicy, spicy mess that will deplete your napkin stockpile.
+That doesn’t mean you shouldn’t try.
+The kaiser-like roll on this sandwich ultimately holds up.
+Our recommendation is to grab this sandwich early, since C&B is perpetually packed on the weekend, and enjoy it in Tompkins Square Park while watching squirrels search for their own breakfast.

 Pastrami, Egg, & Cheese

-Why must we settle for just bacon, sausage, or ham for the choice of meat in our breakfast sandwiches?
-Why not throw in hunks of shredded pastrami that taste like they’ve been smoking since the Knicks last made the playoffs?
-Well at one Jewish deli in Greenpoint, that’s exactly what they do.
-Frankels’ excellent pastrami joins three eggs and American cheese, and while you can get in on a bagel, we prefer ours on the challah roll.
-The buttery bread is the perfect vessel for the combination of smokey meat, and eggs and cheese that melt together, forming one unit - the kind of teamwork that Knicks fans haven’t seen since the days of Willis Reed and Red Holzman.
+Why must we settle for just bacon, sausage or ham for the choice of meat in our breakfast sandwiches?
+Why not throw in hunks of shredded pastrami that taste like they’ve been smoking since before you were born?
+That’s exactly what they do at this Jewish deli in Greenpoint.
+Frankels’ excellent pastrami joins three eggs and American cheese on a bagel or a challah roll—which we prefer.
+The buttery bread is the perfect vessel for the combination of smokey meat, and eggs and cheese that melt together, forming one unit.
+It’s the kind of teamwork that Knicks fans haven’t seen since the days of Willis Reed and Red Holzman.

 The Brekkie Sando

-The “Brekkie Sando” from & Sons is a sandwich that you’ll want to take your time with - starting by appreciating the pillowy bread which made us wonder why every sandwich isn’t served on a toasted milk bun.
-Since it’s only served on weekends, we recommend you pick one up on a Sunday afternoon, play some jazz, and savour every moment of the smoked sausage, thick egg patty, cheese custard, and tomato relish inside.
+The “Brekkie Sando” from & Sons is a sandwich that you’ll want to take your time with.
+This spot in Prospect Lefferts Garden moonlights as a ham and wine bar, so they know how to make magic with meat products.
+But we also appreciate the pillowy bread, which made us wonder why every sandwich isn’t served on a toasted milk bun.
+Since it’s only served on weekends, we recommend you pick one up on a Sunday afternoon, play some jazz, and savor every moment of the smoked sausage, thick egg patty, cheese custard, and tomato relish inside.

 Sunday in Brooklyn is a Williamsburg brunch spot that feels like it should have a bottomless option for the influencer crowd that visits on weekends.
-But we’re here to talk about great sandwiches, and that’s exactly how we’d classify their egg and cheese sandwich.
-It’s essentially a breakfast burger, except with sausage instead of beef, topped with gochujang aioli and fried potatoes.
-This breakfast sandwich won us over in the end, thanks especially to its incredible syrup-infused patty and fluffy seeded bun.
+But we’re here to talk about great sandwiches, and that’s exactly how we’d classify their egg and cheese.
+Add the syrup-infused sausage patty and you’ve essentially created a breakfast burger, except with sausage instead of beef.
+It’s topped with gochujang aioli and fried potatoes, on a fluffy seeded bun.

 Chase Sapphire Card Ad